Could there be a connection between autism and the gastrointestinal system?

-And, in our Brain-Smart webinar series, we’ve got leading experts who get into practical interventions that can help you work with the body to strengthen brain health.
-The webinars are free to watch – you just have to sign up.
+And, in our Practical Brain Science series, we’ve got leading experts who get into practical interventions that can help you work with the body to strengthen brain health – click here to sign up.

 What connections have you seen between gastrointestinal issues and mental health in your work with patients?